nt-williams/cabinets/README.md

 [![Codecov test coverage](https://codecov.io/gh/nt-williams/cabinets/branch/master/graph/badge.svg)](https://codecov.io/gh/nt-williams/cabinets?branch=master)
 <!-- badges: end -->

-`Cabinets` makes it easy to create project specific file structure templates that can be referenced at the start of any R session. `Cabinets` works by writing project specific file templates to the .Rprofile file of the default working directory.
-Doing so allows the templates to be accessed in new R sessions without having to redefine them.
-On first use, users will be prompted for explicit permission to write to .Rprofile.
-Permission to write can be revoked at any time by setting the permission option in the .Rprofile file to `FALSE`.
-Due to these explicit permission requirements, `cabinets` will only work in interactive R sessions.
+`cabinets` makes it easy to create project specific file structure templates that can be referenced at the start of any R session without having to redefine them.
+The goal is to encourage reproducibility by automating some of the work that being reproducible requires.

 `cabinets` has two main functions: `create_cabinet()` and `new_cabinet_proj()`. `create_cabinet()` constructs an R6 object of class `FileCabinet` which is then written to a `.Rprofile` file.
-Whenever a fresh R session is started from the default working directory, the `.Rprofile` file loads the previously created cabinet for further use. `FileCabinet` objects simply contain a template that `new_cabinate_proj()` uses to build projects with defined file structures.
+Whenever a fresh R session is started from the default working directory, the `.Rprofile` file loads previously created cabinets for further use. `FileCabinet` objects simply contain a template that `new_cabinet_proj()` uses to build projects with pre-defined file structures and locations.

 ## Installation

-### CRAN
+`cabinets` can be installed from CRAN using:

 ```
 install.packages("cabinets")
 ```

-### Development version
+The development version can be installed from github using:

 ```
 devtools::install_github("nt-williams/cabinets")